 The amount of shared genetic variance between personality traits and SWB ranged from 64 % using the Cholesky model to 70 % using the common pathway model.
 This leaves a range of 30-36 % of genetic variation in SWB that is distinct from personality traits.
-Splitting the difference between estimates, we conclude that approximately one-third of genetic variation in SWB is distinctive from the genetic variation in personality traits and SWB ranged from 57 % using the common pathway model to 63 % using the Cholesky model.
-This leaves a range of 37-43 % of environmental variation in SWB that is distinct from personality traits and SWB ranged from 57 % using the difference in estimates, we conclude that about 40 % of the unique environmental variation in SWB is distinct from the environmental causes of personality traits.
+Splitting the difference between estimates, we conclude that approximately one-third of genetic variation in SWB is distinctive from the genetic variation in personality.
+The amount of shared variance between unique environmental effects on personality traits and SWB ranged from 57 % using the common pathway model to 63 % using the Cholesky model.
+This leaves a range of 37-43 % of environmental variation in SWB that is distinct from personality traits.
+Splitting the difference in estimates, we conclude that about 40 % of the unique environmental variation in SWB is distinct from the environmental causes of personality traits.